Buddhism in the United States: Ethnic divide

 Although the 2008 Pew Landscape Study suggested white Americans made up the majority of Buddhists in the United States, subsequent research has refuted this conclusion, first on the study's small data set, second on significant methodological errors, and third on subsequent research published by Pew in the 2012 survey of religious life of Asian Americans.
 Based on this latter study's data, Asian American Buddhists make up approximately 67–69% of all Buddhists in the United States.

 Discussion about Buddhism in America has sometimes focused on the issue of the visible ethnic divide separating ethnic Buddhist congregations from import Buddhist groups.
-Although many Zen and Tibetan Buddhist temples were founded by Asians, they now attract fewer Asian-Americans.
+Although multiple Zen and Tibetan Buddhist temples were founded by Asians, they now attract fewer Asian-Americans.
 With the exception of Sōka Gakkai, almost all active Buddhist groups in America are either ethnic or import Buddhism based on the demographics of their membership.
 There is often limited contact between Buddhists of different ethnic groups.

 However, the cultural divide should not necessarily be seen as pernicious.
 It is often argued that the differences between Buddhist groups arise benignly from the differing needs and interests of those involved.
 Convert Buddhists tend to be interested in meditation and philosophy, in some cases eschewing the trappings of religiosity altogether.
 On the other hand, for immigrants and their descendants, preserving tradition and maintaining a social framework assume a much greater relative importance, making their approach to religion naturally more conservative.
 Further, based on a survey of Asian-American Buddhists in San Francisco, "many Asian-American Buddhists view non-Asian Buddhism as still in a formative, experimental stage" and yet they believe that it "could eventually mature into a religious expression of exceptional quality".